mechmotum/symbrim/docs/contributing/index.rst

 Contributing
 ============

-BRiM has been designed to be extended by the community.
+SymBRiM has been designed to be extended by the community.
 If you have a bug or a feature request, please open an issue on GitHub.
 If you would like to contribute, feel free to fork the repository and submit a pull request.
 To establish an effective development environment, we've taken inspiration from `Hypermodern Python`_ by Claudio Jolowicz and `Setting up Python Projects`_ by Johannes Schmidt.
 This page provides a brief overview of the various tools used in the development process.
 For the installation of the development environment, please refer to the :doc:`/guides/installation` page.

 Linting
 =======